Daisy Ridley: Personal life

+Ridley has followed a vegan diet since at least 2017, and has gone gluten-free following her Graves' disease diagnosis.

+Ridley's favourite football team is Arsenal.

 Social media presence

 Following the 2016 Teen Choice Awards, which paid tribute to victims of gun violence, Ridley posted an anti–gun violence message on both Instagram and Facebook.
 Her post prompted backlash from the public, with critics accusing her of hypocrisy in reference to the violence depicted in her Star Wars films.
 Because of this, she deleted her social media accounts, but briefly returned to Instagram, claiming the reason for the deletion was because she had "a busy few months ahead [and] so wanted less distractions".
 She reiterated this statement in 2017, saying that social media is "highly unhealthy for people's mental health," including hers.
 Ridley further commented on the topic in a 2019 interview, vowing never to return to social media.
 She said:

 I honestly think now with social media and stuff...it's great to have freedom of expression, but I do feel like people think opinions have so much weight...
 I don't really think bad vibes should have the sun shone on them. [...]
 It's dangerous. [...]
 It's great in that respect for people who are in serious and dire situations to be able to be communicating, but for the most part I think — no, no, no.

 On 4 April 2022, Ridley returned to Instagram again after six years of being off the platform.
 In her first post, she is seen sipping tea and engaging in self-care "refreshed, recharged, and ready for what I'm calling my 'Year of Yes'".
 Ridley was welcomed back to Instagram by her Orient Express co-star Leslie Odom Jr. and Chewbacca actor Joonas Suotamo.